 Alison is Chair of AUTM, the professional association for knowledge transfer and commercialisation.
 AUTM’s community comprises over 3,000 members worldwide who work in more than 800 universities, research centres, hospitals, businesses and government organizations.
 She is a founder and immediate past- Chair of the Alliance of Technology Transfer Professionals (ATTP), the body that sets the global standards for the profession and awards the RTTP credential.
 Previously, as Chair of Praxis in the UK she led the merger with Unico and for many years led its professional development activities.
 Alison has served as a non-executive director on a number of companies and acted as an international advisor to government departments.
 Alison was awarded an OBE in 2010 (UK) in recognition of her contribution to Knowledge Transfer.

 Alice Frost is the Director of Knowledge Exchange Policy at Research England.
+She is responsible for knowledge exchange policy and funding at RE, and a lead expert at UKRI on commercialization.
 She has previously held a number of policy positions at the Council, including Head of Research Policy, Head of Learning and Teaching and Head of Business and Community Policy.
 Alice Frost has had a varied career in the UK in national public policy (including in the Department for Education, Cabinet Office/Office of Science and Technology and House of Commons), higher education policy (Universities UK and the charitable sector), and in HE and the regions.
+In addition, over many years Alice has advised countries across Europe and Asia on the UK model of a third stream of funding for knowledge exchange.
 Her areas of policy interest include science and technology policy and regional economic development.
 She studied politics at undergraduate and postgraduate levels at Oxford University.

-Born in 1965, married, three children.
-Studied law.
-1996-1999: Senate Chancellery, Berlin.
-1999-2005: Planning group of the CDU/CSU parliamentary group in the Bundestag.
-2001-2005: Chair of the planning group.
-From 2005: Federal Chancellery; Head of Staff for Policy Planning, Basic Issues and Special Tasks until 2010.
-2010 to January 2014: Director at the Federal Chancellery for the areas: families, senior citizens, women and youth; education and research; affairs of the New Länder; demographic change; churches and religious communities.
-Since February 2014: Director-General Policy Issues; Strategy; Digital Transformation at the Federal Ministry of Education and Research.
+Matthias was born in 1965, is married and has three children.
+After studying law, he was from 1996 till 1999 in the Senate Chancellery in Berlin.
+After that, Matthias was part of the planning group of the CDU/CSU parliamentary group in the Bundestag.
+From 2001 till 2005 he even chaired the planning group.
+After this period Matthias moved on to the Head of Staff for Policy Planning, Basic Issues and Special Tasks of the Federal Chancellery.
+From 2010 he was the Director at the Federal Chancellery for the areas: families, senior citizens, women and youth; education and research; affairs of the New Länder; demographic change; churches and religious communities.
+Since February 2014 Matthias is Director-General for Policy Issues; Strategy and Digital Transformation at the Federal Ministry of Education and Research.

 In his role as Analytical Product Manager Dr. Hellwig focuses on analyzing the research performance and trends for public agencies and academic institutes.
 Prior to that role he worked as Customer Consultant Research Intelligence in Germany, the Netherlands, South Africa and the UK, responsible for supporting the adoption and use of SciVal, Scopus and various analytical tools and solutions for research performance and planning.
 This role implied a thorough knowledge of the Higher Education sector in various countries.
 Dr. Hellwig holds a PhD in Chemistry from Georg August University Göttingen in Germany with subsidiary subject Communication Theory and Publicism.
 After that he worked for almost ten years in pharmaceutical companies before he joined Elsevier in 2008.